 LVGL9 XML Guide

 Comprehensive guide to the declarative XML UI system with reactive data binding, based on practical experience building the HelixScreen UI.
-The XML engine lives in lib/helix-xml/ (extracted from LVGL 9.4, MIT licensed) and works with LVGL 9.5.
+The XML engine lives in lib/helix-xml/ — a permanent MIT-licensed fork of LVGL’s XML engine taken at a15dcbeb5 (v9.4.0-358), the last commit before v9.5 removed XML from core.
+It has no upstream; see LVGL_XML_SITUATION.md.

 Table of Contents